 What does current technology look like?
 A perfect example is Thomson Reuters 3E Elite technology paired with AI assistants and cloud-based business intelligence solutions.
 3E Elite has the flexibility to retrieve information and source data, the ability to access imperative data on-the-go through mobile devices, and use templated data outputs.
 Although these systems are new to the legal industry, GenZers are accustom to these platforms and configurations.
 It’s their norm.

 By 2025, it’s expected that most firms will employ five or more Generation Z workers within multiple departments.
 Aligning your technology with their expectations ensures your firm can tap into their talent.

-Not only will these new workers expect updated technology systems, they’ll also expect everyone on your staff to be using them They don’t remember a time this technology didn’t exist.
-They’re already looking to artificial intelligence and the IoT (Internet of Things), like smart speakers, homes, cars, and beyond.
-If your firm doesn’t embrace their forward motion, they won’t stick around and your firm will suffer.
+Not only will these new workers expect updated technology systems, but they’ll also expect everyone on your staff to be using them They don’t remember a time this technology didn’t exist.
+They might be already looking forward to artificial intelligence, edge native application infrastructure, and the IoT (Internet of Things), like smart speakers, homes, cars, and beyond.
+If your firm doesn’t embrace their forward motion, they won’t stick around and your firm might suffer.

 Like it or not, technology and your firm’s attitude towards it, will greatly influence your future success, failure, progress, or stagnation.
 The question to ask yourself and your stakeholders: How adaptive to technology are you willing to be?
 How responsive will you be to the upcoming workforce?

 Is your firm’s IT up to date?
 Considering an upgrade, migration, or expansion?
 We can help.
 Our team helps firms around the world develop the best tech solution for their specific needs.
-For more information, contact us: email@example.com
+For more information, contact us!

 US: +1 (877) 435-6360 | UK: +44 (0) 1722 466 210